 Newly diagnosed – type 2 diabetesDNSWACT

-What do I do now?
+I’ve been diagnosed with diabetes, what do I do now?

 You are not alone – and there are lots of people to help you!

-Step 1: Register with the National Diabetes Services Scheme (NDSS)
+Step 1: Register with the NDSS

-The NDSS is a free program sponsored by the Australian Government that subsidises the cost of blood glucose testing supplies and offers free needles and syringes to people who take insulin.
+The National Diabetes Services Scheme (NDSS) is a free program sponsored by the Australian Government.
+It subsidises the cost of blood glucose testing supplies and offers free needles and syringes to people who take insulin.
 It is available to all Australian residents who have been diagnosed with diabetes.

 To register with the NDSS, you must fill in a form and have it signed by a doctor or a diabetes educator.
-For more information about registering with the NDSS including accessing the form click here.
+For more information about registering with the NDSS including accessing the form, click here.